matheus23/irreactive.com/content/power-of-types.md

 We might also want to include some ill-formed markdown, as that's also valid input, according to the type signature to `parse`.
 How about this?

-(Actually, there's no ill-formed markdown according to the spec.
-But let's assume we're working with nit-picky parsers that for example expect '`_`'s to be escaped, when not ment to be used for italics.)

 ```markdown
 This is some example markdown.